Carbon, Energy and Business Travel

 - Social, environmental and health co-benefits and/or the benefit of furthering environmental market solutions

-In 2018, we have continued our procurement of Green-e certified RECs to cover 100% of our US and Canadian operations, as well as Guarantees of Origin for 100% of European operations.
-Additionally, we achieved 100% renewable electricity procurement for our Brazil, China, India, Indonesia, Israel, Malaysia, South Africa, South Korea, and Taiwan operations through the purchase of I-RECs.
-Having achieved these milestones, our total procurement of certified renewable energy credits was equivalent to 96% of our global electricity needs in 2018.
+In 2019, we have continued our procurement of Green-E certified RECs to cover 100% of our US and Canadian operations, as well as Guarantees of Origin for 100% of European operations.
+Additionally, we achieved 100% renewable electricity procurement for our Brazil, China, India, Indonesia, Israel, Malaysia, Mexico, South Africa, South Korea, Taiwan, Turkey, and UAE operations.
+Having achieved these milestones, our total procurement of certified renewable energy credits was equivalent to 98% of our global electricity needs in 2019.

 Long Term PPA (Power Purchase Agreement)

-In 2018, we achieved our 2020 goal of a 10% absolute energy reduction from a 2013 baseline across our operationally-controlled facilities.
+In 2019, we surpassed our 2020 goal of a 10% absolute energy reduction by reducing our usage by 12% from a 2013 baseline across our operationally-controlled facilities.
 We will continue to pursue further energy reductions through the utilization of our Carbon Reduction Framework.

 Our strategy is to continuously move into more energy efficient real estate, consolidate our spaces and improve our technology offerings in order to reduce our carbon footprint.